FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/multiple-domains-editor/Multiple Domains Editor.rst

    .. image:: ../../img/multd-editor/multd004.png

-Step 4: Create Subdomain Polygons
+Create Subdomain Polygons
 -----------------------------------
-Digitize polygons for each subdomain.
+1. Digitize polygons for each subdomain.
 In this example, the `north` domain connects to both the `southeast` and `southwest` domains, and the `southeast` domain also connects to the `southwest` domain.

 .. image:: ../../img/multd-editor/multd005.png